pharaox/carnalitas_x/README.md

   - The AI will be quite unwilling to accept sell interactions for them.
   - The AI will be somewhat more willing to free or ransom them.

+### Council and Court Positions

+Starting with version 0.4.0, this mod integrates the slavery system also with council and court positions.
+The overall idea is somewhat similar to the "slave professions" in the Slavery Expansion mod, but using court positions has a number of advantages - they are much more sophisticated, the AI can take full advantage of them, they can be restricted by religion, culture, and government type, etc.

+### New Slave Court Positions

+This mod introduces 2 new court positions that are reserved for slaves or former slaves conferring somewhat lesser but still tangible advantages:

+* *Slave Concubine*: diplomacy / attraction, restricted to polygamous religions and cultures, gives court grandeur and prestige (5 positions)
+* *Mameluke Captain*: martial / prowess, restricted to clan governments, gives court grandeur and knights effectiveness (3 positions)

+More slave court positions will be added in future versions.

+### Changes to Existing Council and Court Positions

+This mod divides the existing council and court positions into such that are available to slaves (always or only for certain government forms), and such that are not available to slaves at all.

+The following 14 court positions are available to slaves: *Court Physician*, *Antiquarian*, *Court Gardener*, *Court Tutor*, *Food Taster*, *Seneschal*, *Cupbearer*, *Chief Eunuch*, *Court Jester*, *Court Poet*, *Court Musician*, *Bodyguard*, *Personal Champion*, and *Executioner*.
+The rest of the court positions are not available to slaves, because they are considered either ceremonial (reserved for vassals to make them happy) or religious, or are subject to certain game limitations.

+The following 4 council positions are available to slaves: *Chancellor*, *Steward*, *Marshal*, and *Spymaster*.
+The *Court Chaplain* council position is not available to slaves, since it is considered religious.
+Note that *Chancellor*, *Steward*, and *Marshal* are only available to slaves if your government is clan or tribal, mostly to reflect the fact that historically such important roles were held by slaves only if they were considered more loyal than other available options, which was mostly the case in certain Muslim and tribal societies.

+Once a slave is assigned to a court position, he or she is paid a reduced salary (25%) and has an increased opinion gain (3x) compared to other courtiers.
+AI rulers are therefore more likely to appoint slaves to court positions.

+When evaluating slaves for buying, selling, enslaving, etc., the AI considers their fitness for all these positions.
+Slaves that are evaluated as useful usually end up actually being used (employed in a council or court position) by the AI.

 ### Slavery Events

 For the moment, there is just one additional slavery event introduced by this mod.

 * *Buy Foreign Slaves*: Slave traders bring two slaves for sale and you can buy one of them.
 The slaves are of faith and culture that is different from yours, and never of faith that falls under the *Slavery Crime* doctrine.
-One of the slaves has skills / traits that make him or her more valuable, for the other one they are generated completely at random.
+One of the slaves has skills / traits that make him or her a better fit for a particular occupation, for the other one they are generated completely at random.

-Besides adding flavor, the above event serves the purpose of "seeding" the game with more slaves that would normally exist if the only way to create them was to enslave prisoners.
+Besides adding flavor, the above event serves the purpose of spawning more slaves that would normally exist if the only way to create them was to enslave prisoners.
 It will fire approximately every 5 years for every ruler of rank count and above.
 The AI will mostly not buy, unless it considers one of the slaves really useful according to the factors described in [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).

 ### Slave Memories